OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 In the following section, we list some common root detection methods you'll encounter.
 You'll find some of these methods implemented in the [crackme examples](https://github.com/OWASP/owasp-mstg/blob/master/OMTG-Files/02_Crackmes/List_of_Crackmes.md "OWASP Mobile Crackmes") that accompany the OWASP Mobile Testing Guide.

+Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer").

 ###### SafetyNet

 SafetyNet is an Android API that provides a set of services and creates profiles of devices according to software and hardware information.
 This profile is then compared to a list of whitelisted device models that have passed Android compatibility testing.
 Google [recommends](https://developers.google.com/android/reference/com/google/android/gms/safetynet/SafetyNet "SafetyNet Documentation") using the feature as "an additional in-depth defense signal as part of an anti-abuse system."